SuitAndThai/trash-man/weekly_status.md

 ------------
 In progress.

+Despite our efforts we have made no further progress on setting meaningful breakpoints with gdb.
+The jikes community indicated that debugging with gdb is not very valuable and generally "tedious".
+I've suspended my work with gdb to focus on exploring the code.

+We now have a better understanding of the structure of the Mark Sweep collector.
+Particularly we have improved of understanding of the differnt phases and where they are executed.
+We also now have a better understanding of the general structure of Jikes and how different collectors are controlled on the top level.

+We started exploring how to implement lazy sweeping.
+To this end we investigated the control of the sweep step and the connection between the mutator and the collector.
+While we were doing this we found that lazy sweeping was already implemented and only needs to be enabled.

 Week 2 (4/30)
 -------------
 We've been reaching out to the community in order to better understand how garbage collectors are implemented in JikesRVM.